 Introduction to Proxy Indicators

 Six proxy indicators emerged from our twelve discussion papers.
-These six indicators of community vitality are presented in the following pages using a series of ten images, a technique known as petcha kucha .
-The images are intended firstly to convey the nature of the indicator and secondly to stimulate discussion on that indicator and the meaning of community vitality.
-But what is an indicator and why are they important, keeping in mind that often what is measured doesn't count, and what doesn't count is often measured (Einstein).
+These six indicators of community vitality are presented in the following sections using a series of ten images, a technique known as petcha kucha.
+They are intended firstly to convey the nature of the indicator and secondly to stimulate discussion on that indicator and its meaning for community vitality.
+But what is an indicator and why are they important? oOften what is measured doesn't count, and what doesn't count is often measured (Einstein).

-The International Institute of Sustainable Development (IISD) in their paper Creating Indicators of Sustainability (2007), provides a context for indicators.
+The International Institute of Sustainable Development (IISD) in their paper Creating Indicators of Sustainability (2007), provides defines an indicator as:

 - indicators are reductionist and fail to capture the emergent results of the inter-dependency and relationships between characteristics being measured and as a result there is a loss of complexity (Munda, in-press);